 The FAA has stated that the gyroplane is one of the safest designs on the market.
 Gyroplanes are as safe as the pilots who build and fly them.

-What is an amateur-built aircraft?
+What is an Experimental Amateur-Built Aircraft?

 Airworthiness Certification for Amateur-Built Aircraft